 Northampton United Methodist Church

 Pastor Keith McLaughlin invites the community to join in worship on Sundays at 8:30 a.m. (traditional), 9:45 a.m. and 11:10 a.m. (contemporary).
-Infant - preschool care is offered in the Children's Center across from the sanctuary.
-Sunday School classes for kids adults are offered during the 9:45 and 11:10 hour.
-Teens 6th-12th grades are invited to Radi8 during the 11:10 worship hour.
+Childcare for infants through preschool age is offered in the Children's Center across from the sanctuary.
+Summer Sunday School is offered for grades Kindergarten through 5 during the 9:45 service.
+Teens in sixth-12th grades are invited to Radi8 during the 11:10 worship hour.

 Northampton UMC is located at 852 West Bath Road.
 Visit www.numchurch.org or call the office at 330-929-0015 for more information about any of the ministries.